Huguet57/LIMO-Velo/README.md

 - [ ] Initialize IMU measurements
 - [ ] Rethink Voxelgrid filter, remove PointCloud objects where not needed.
 - [ ] Check if need to add point in map
-- [ ] Compensator does not work correctly (mapping online != offline)
-    - [ ] Doesn't compensate all points, the ones after the last IMU are ignored.
-    - [ ] Doesn't use well known states when compensating.
-Accumulating and mapping offline works way better.
 - [ ] Renew Buffer private structure.
 Interesting answer in StackOverflow: [https://stackoverflow.com/a/67236232](https://stackoverflow.com/a/67236232)

 ### New features
 - [ ] Interpolation and smoothing of states when mapping offline
 - [ ] Erase unused (potentially dangerous) points in the map
-- [ ] Add degeneracy detection and correction
 - [ ] Try to add a module for removing dynamic objects such as people or vehicles

 ---